 Quests can range from killing a certain amount of zombies to looting a house in a specific location.
 This can result in offering generous rewards that come in handy.

-If you’re faced with a zombie horde, ammunition can be the difference between life or death.
+If you’re faced with a zombie horde, ammunition can be the difference between life and death.
 Save your ammunition for the right moment.

 For example, if you’re looting a building, you may prefer to kill zombies with a melee attack.
 Alternatively, you can slaughter them with a bow, saving gun ammo for a horde night.